zpg6/particlez/README.md

 #### Spaceflight

-Uses `ParticleBoundsHandling::Wrap` and varying velocities to simulate passing objects near and far in space.
+Uses `ParticleBoundsHandling::Wrap` and varying `ParticleMovement::ConstantVelocity` to simulate smoothly passing objects in space, some near and some far in the distance.

 ```
 cargo run --example spaceflight